FeloXbit/Ethereum-Block-Analytics/README.md

 #### Outcome

 Once complete, raw CSV files representing Ethereum blocks and transactions will be available in GCS and ready for loading into BigQuery.

 ---
-Awesome, here comes the **Apache Airflow orchestration section** for your README:

----